 The Day Ahead

-In the futures markets, at the time of writing, the DAX was down by 22 points, with the Dow down by 51 points.
+In the futures markets, at the time of writing, the Dow Mini was up by 30 points.